desktop-cgi/desktop-cgi-archive/README.md

 Desktop-CGI is created using electron, nodejs express based server that serves - CGI files (PHP, Ruby, Python, Perl, Other Interpreted Languages), CGI / Interpreted language apps through embedded webservers (PHP, Ruby, Python, Perl, JSP, ASPX, Other Interpreted Languages), or remote proxy webserver apps (any)

+Desktop-CGI runs an Electron - Node - Express based application under the hood and supports major Operating systems like Windows, Linux, Mac or any operating systems supported by Electron.

 # Usage